Research

 In India, state election (Vidhan Sabha) results significantly impact constituencies, as state governments hold substantial power over policies and expenditures.
 These elections occur at the assembly level, a smaller administrative unit than districts.
 "Low-caste parties," or political parties focused on representing marginalized groups such as Scheduled Castes (SC), Scheduled Tribes (ST), and Other Backward Classes (OBC), can run for office.
 Using a fuzzy regression discontinuity design and assuming close election results are quasi-random, we examine the welfare impacts when low-caste parties win elections, particularly on health outcomes, which have historically been worse for these marginalized households.
 We also test whether these effects are lasting or depend on subsequent elections.

-Story Map - Forest Gardens in Senegal (Summer 2022)
+Story Map - Forest Gardens in Senegal (Summer 2022 - The Ohio State University) [Project Report]

 Urbanization and Agriculture in Kathmandu Valley (Summer 2019 - Dickinson College)